 CoViz 4D is exceptional in enabling reservoir engineers to visualize changing reservoir conditions and their impact on production.
 The ability to analyze trends in WOR over time, in a single well or in comparison to nearby wells, and review the effectiveness of previous mitigation techniques, gives reservoir engineers greater confidence.
 With CoViz 4D, reservoir engineers gain insight into how to avoid potential water cut issues when planning future wells, monitor developing water cut metrics, identify problem sources, and devise appropriate mitigation strategies for high water cut in oil production.

-CoViz 4D, a data visualization and analytics software from Dynamic Graphics Inc. gives oil and gas professionals the ability to easily access and analyze relevant data associated with HPHT reservoirs.
-Powerful visualization capabilities enable reservoir teams to explore data relationships, calculate gradients, and more accurately analyze how subsurface conditions influence drilling and completion methods.
+CoViz 4D, a data visualization analytics software from Dynamic Graphics, Inc., give petroleum engineers the ability to easily combine, access, and analyze all relevant data associated with well planning.
+Powerful visualization capabilities enable you to explore data relationships, identify potential risks as well as opportunities, allowing your team to confidently make decisions on the field that positively impact performance and profit.
 To learn more about CoViz 4D contact our team.